 - Notice a situation that troubles you

-- Decide if what is troubling you is actually a problem
+- Decide whether what is troubling you is actually a problem

 If you’re at the point where you’re thinking about how to have this conversation, you’ve probably already gotten through these two steps.

 The next part of this process is to assume personal responsibility.
-Each of us, as members of the Columbia community, plays a role in upholding the Community Health Compact.
-If any of us notices that someone isn’t following the guidance, we should ask that person to follow through with the Compact when possible, recognizing that interpersonal considerations and dynamics of power and privilege (e.g., in situations where an authority figure might not be adhering to the compact) may affect the decision to step in.
-Always remember that your own personal safety concerns are important when deciding if you will address someone.
+Each of us, as members of the Columbia community, plays a role in upholding the Compact.
+If any of us notices that someone isn’t following current University guidance and policies, when it feels possible, we should ask that person to do their part.
+Always remember that your own personal safety concerns are the most important thing to consider when you are deciding if you will address someone.

 How to Help

-Once you’ve made the decision to ask this person to wear a face covering or keep at least 6-feet distance, you’ll want to think about how to help.
+Once you’ve made the decision to ask this person to wear a face covering or keep at least 6-feet of distance, you’ll want to think about the best approach.
 This is where you can get creative!

-- Would you mind putting on your mask so that it covers your mouth and nose.
+- Would you mind putting on your mask so that it covers your mouth and nose while you’re inside.
 It would really mean a lot.

-- I know it’s hot, but can you please put on your face covering?
+- Since we’re indoors, can you please put on your face covering?

-- Sorry to interrupt, but I’d really appreciate if you could put your mask over your mouth and nose/move to the side so I can get by safely.
+- Sorry to interrupt, but since we’re indoors, I’d really appreciate if you could put your mask over your mouth and nose/move to the side so I can get by safely.

-- I hope you don’t mind if I ask you to put your face covering on/allow for more distance.
+- I hope you don’t mind if I ask you to allow for more distance.

-- It would really make me feel better if you had your mask on, thanks.
+- Since we’re indoors, it would really make me feel better if you had your mask on, thanks.

 - I’d really like to keep talking – let’s just keep more distance.